Congress of Lushnjë: Participants

-Event

 Decisions

 The Congress was also concerned with the Government of Durrës that had the backing of the invading Italian army.
 It was alleged that Abdyl Ypi, the initiator of the Congress, had been assassinated by members of the Government of Durrës, who wanted to scare off the other delegates to the Congress.
-During its first session, the Congress decided unanimously on the downing of the Government of Durrës and the organization of armed against the Italian forces that were in control of part of southern Albania.
+During its first session, the Congress decided unanimously on the otherthrow of the Government of Durrës and the organization of armed resistance against the Italian forces that were in control of part of southern Albania.
 The High Council was made up of Luigj Bumçi, Aqif Pashë Elbasani, Abdi Toptani, and Mihal Turtulli who would perform the function of the leaders of the new Albanian state, whereas the National Council would function as the Parliament.
 The congress's decisions would eventually lead a few months later to the Vlora War and as a result to the total withdrawal of the Italian army from Albania.

-Aftermath

-The Congress of Lushnje was the most important meeting of Albanian political leaders after the Declaration of Independence on November 28, 1912.
-It was essential for the territorial integrity of newly formed state of Albania.
-Tirana became the new capital and a new government under Sulejman Delvina was created.